 Welcome to the University of Delaware!
 The Department of Civil and Environmental Engineering is one of seven departments in the College of Engineering.
-In the fall 2022 semester, over 2600 undergraduates are enrolled in the College, of which approximately 400 are undergraduate civil engineering, construction engineering and management, and environmental engineering students.
-The graduate student enrollment in the department is approximately 115 students.
+Over 2600 undergraduates are enrolled in the College for the 2023 fall semester, of which approximately 400 are undergraduate civil engineering, construction engineering and management, and environmental engineering students.
+Graduate student enrollment in the department is approximately 115 students.